 Wine Legs and Their Meanings

-Swirling doesn’t only improve the smell and taste of wine.
+Swirling does not only improve the smell and taste of wine.
 It also allows you a better visual investigation.
 When the wine moves in the glass, you will get a better impression of its color.
 And the color gives you hints about the wine’s body.

 But even more important, you can check out the legs.
 When you slowly swirl the wine, it will form streaks on the side of the glass.
 These streaks are called “legs” or “tears”.
 They give you essential information about the wine’s characteristics: